Emma Willard School: Campus

 Emma Willard's 137-acre (55 ha) campus on Mount Ida, above the city of Troy, contains 30 buildings.
 The three oldest buildings, all of collegiate Gothic style, include a cathedral-like reading room, classrooms, offices, a main auditorium, a dance studio, a lab theater, three residence halls, dining facility, a student center, and a chapel.
 The buildings were designed by the Olmstead Brothers.

 A modern art, music, and library complex opened in 1967.
 The library holds more than 34,000 volumes and 77 print and online periodical subscriptions.

 Athletic facilities include a gymnasium with two basketball/volleyball/ indoor tennis courts, full facilities for fitness training and aerobic dance, a weight room, an aquatics center housing a competition-size pool, three large playing fields, and an all-weather track.

 The three-story Hunter Science Center houses laboratories and teaching facilities for chemistry, biology, physics, and mathematics.
 Approximately 75 percent of the faculty reside on campus in houses and apartments.

 There are two main dormitory halls, Kellas and Sage.
 There are 10 residential faculty members.
 Students may also live in Cluett House, a "residential experience for students who are interested in creating positive world change".

-The school was used as a filming location for the films The Emperor's Club (as St. Benedict's Academy) and Scent of a Woman (as Baird School), as well as episodes of Homeland on Showtime.
+The school was used as a filming location for the films The Emperor's Club (as St. Benedict's Academy) and Scent of a Woman (as Baird School).
 In both films, the school is portrayed as an all-boys school, and becomes co-ed in the later-years section of The Emperor's Club.
-Homeland uses the campus as C.I.A. headquarters.
 It is also the setting in the novel City of Girls by Elizabeth Gilbert.

+In 2024, Architectural Digest named the school one of the "World's 9 Most Beautiful Boarding Schools."